 Home Education Process

-A home education program is commenced by the submission of a notarized affidavit to the Director of Education, in the student’s district of residence, by the home education supervisor (parent, guardian or person having legal custody of the child).
+A home education program is commenced by the submission of a notarized affidavit to Dr. Amanda Benolken, Director of Education, at firstname.lastname@example.org, in the student’s district of residence, by the home education supervisor (parent, guardian or person having legal custody of the child).
 Access further information in our informational packet:

 The affidavit covers the school year (July 1 – June 30) and must be submitted to the district no later than August 1 of each school year a child is homeschooled.
 The exception is the first year a student is homeschooled; that year the home education program may begin at any time, as soon as an affidavit and supporting documentation is submitted.